TroJanzHEX/Auto-Filter-Bot/README.md

 #### Bot simply search for the files from provided channel according to given query and gives link to those files as buttons!

 ## How to use the bot
-* Add your bot and user to your channel with admin rights!
+* Add user account to your channel !
-* Add your bot to group with admin rights.
+* Add bot to group with admin rights.
-* Deploy the bot and you are good to go.
+* Deploy the bot.
+* Once deployed and bot is started, send a message to channel (must do step)
+* Bot will work now :)

+## Any bugs or errors or suggestions, report @TroJanzSupport

 ## Installation